AGE: – Han Dynasty 206 B.C. – 220 A.D.

 FOR PRICE PLEASE CONTACT – include item number below

-An Earthenware Chinese Han Dynasty Mingqi Funerary vessel made for tomb purposes.
-Tombs during the Han dynasty would often be outfitted with copies of miniature utilitarian objects such as this which would have been used by the deceased during his lifetime.
+An Earthenware Chinese Han Dynasty Mingqi Funerary vessel made during the Han Dynasty specifically for tomb purposes.
+Tombs during the Han dynasty would often be outfitted with copies of miniature utilitarian objects such as this which would possibly have been used by the deceased during his lifetime.

 A mythological creature sits on top of the lid with two ring holders on each side of the body.
 A geometric design cold painted with natural coloured pigments in blue and orange/red decorates the top section of the bowl and again on the lid.

-It was believed by the Han Dynasty Chinese and those up to the Ming Dynasty that these miniature or utilitarian earthenware funerary offerings would give the deceased a sense of comfort if he was accompanied by the things he was familiar with in his daily life into the afterlife.
+It was believed by the Han Dynasty Chinese and those up to the Ming Dynasty that these miniature or utilitarian earthenware funerary offerings would give the deceased a sense of familiarity on his journey into the afterlife if he was accompanied by the objects he was familiar with in his daily life.